 - Home Price: $481,058 median purchase price; $1,311 median monthly rent

-- Crime Rate: Safer than 10% of cities in Pennsylvania
+- Crime Rate: Safer than 16% of Philadelphia neighborhoods

 Things to Do in Washington Square West

 Moving to Philadelphia?
-Extra Space Storage has convenient locations throughout the Philly metro, so we can help your relocation go smoother.
-Find self storage near you!
+Extra Space Storage has convenient locations throughout the Philly metro, so we can help your relocation go smoothly.
+Find affordable storage units in Philadelphia!

 Neighborhood statistics from AreaVibes